Distinguished regular supercuspidal representations: Introduction

 The second part of this article is concerned with the properties of distinguished regular supercuspidal representations in terms of the Langlands parameters.
-The philosophy of relative Langlands program \cite{sv} is that if $\pi$ is an $H$-distinguished representation then the $L$-parameter $\varphi$ of $\pi$ should have more symmetries.
-In other words, $\varphi$ should factor through a subgroup of the $L$-group $^LG$ and $\pi$ should be a Langlands functorial lift from a representation of some group other than $G(F)$.
-In the context of symmetric spaces, Lapid makes a conjecture which is easier to state and also reflects certain symmetry of $\varphi$.
-We learn of this conjecture from \cite[Conjecture 1.2]{gla}.
-For Galois symmetric spaces, Prasad \cite{pra} formulates a more precise conjecture in terms of refined $L$-parameters, see loc. cit. for more details.
+The philosophy of the relative Langlands program \cite{sv} is that if $\pi$ is an $H$-distinguished representation then the $L$-parameter $\varphi$ of $\pi$ should have more symmetries.
+Roughly speaking, $\varphi$ should factor through the $L$-group of the symmetric space.
+In other words, $\pi$ should be a Langlands functorial lift from a representation of some group other than $G(F)$.
+In the context of symmetric spaces, Lapid proposed a conjecture which is easier to state.
+We learnt of this conjecture from \cite[Conjecture 1.1]{gla}.
+We believe that Lapid's conjecture is closely related to the relative Langlands program, since it reflects certain information on the symmetry of the parameter $\varphi$.
+However it is beyond our scope to discuss this relationship.
+For Galois symmetric spaces, Prasad \cite{pra} formulated a more precise conjecture in terms of the refined $L$-parameters, see {\em loc. cit.} for more details.

 \begin{conj}[Lapid] Let $G$ be a connected reductive group over a $p$-adic field $F$, $\theta$ an involution of $G$ defined over $F$, and $H=G^\theta$.
 Let $\pi$ be an admissible irreducible representation of $G(F)$ and $\Pi_\varphi(G)$ the conjectural $L$-packet containing $\pi$.
 Suppose that $\pi$ is $H$-distinguished.
 Then we have In other words, $\Pi_\varphi(G)$ is invariant under $\tau\mapsto\tau^\vee\circ\theta$. \end{conj}